Simplifying Benefits

 Guide members from understanding to action

-Over a two-month A/B test, the redesigned Benefits & Coverage experience showed clear gains in comprehension, confidence, and self-service.
+Over a two-month A/B test, the redesigned Benefits & Coverage experience showed clear gains:

 35.9%